-If you’ll be able to comfortably pay off what you owe fast enough to prevent fees and interest from exceeding the costs of other repayment options.
+You’re on the right track if you’ll be able to comfortably repay what you owe fast enough to prevent fees and interest from exceeding the cost of your other repayment options.
 That, however, depends on your ability to get approved for a card with a long enough 0% introductory term or lucrative enough initial bonus to make the process worthwhile.

 Was this article helpful?